vinhltt/2.entity_framwork_core_trainning/Entity Framework Core Trainning/EN/Lessons/03-Using Entity Framework Core to Query a Database.md

     - **`FindAsync(keyValues)`** / **`FindAsync(keyValues, cancellationToken)`**:
         - Finds a record by **Primary Key**.
-        - **Advantage:** It will **check the DbContext’s in-memory cache first**.
+        - **Advantage:** It will **check the DbContext's in-memory cache first**.
 If the entity with that key is already loaded and tracked, it returns immediately without querying the database.
         - Returns `null` if not found.
         - Always use Async if possible: `await context.Products.FindAsync(productId);`
     - **`FirstOrDefaultAsync(predicate)`**:
         - Returns the **first** record matching the filter (`predicate`).
         - Returns `null` if no record matches.
-        - Safe when you’re not sure if any record matches.
+        - Safe when you're not sure if any record matches.
         - Example: `await context.Products.FirstOrDefaultAsync(p => p.Name == "Laptop XYZ");`
     - **`SingleOrDefaultAsync(predicate)`**:
         - Returns the **single** record matching the filter.